 The results are plotted in Figure 8.
 Across all sample lengths, MIDAS is the most efficient strategy.
 For datasets with 500,000 rows, MIDAS's average runtime is three times quicker than that of norm, the third fastest algorithm, and 25 percent quicker than that of Amelia, the second fastest, with these gaps increasing in proportion to length.
 Unlike in the column-wise test, therefore, computation time scales linearly with the number of rows for MIDAS as well as norm and Amelia, a finding consistent with the less intensive computational demands created by additional rows.
-Similarly to before, mi and marginal draws are the slowest strategies, recording average runtimes of 115 minutes and 9.2 minutes, respectively, at the smallest number of rows (5000).
-We thus exclude these two strategies for longer samples.
+As before, mi and marginal draws record the longest runtimes, producing the completed datasets in an average of 115 minutes and 9.2 minutes, respectively, at the smallest number of rows (5000).

+&lt;sup>20We again exclude these two strategies for longer samples.